-The decision to introduce RS2 (which essentially involves the ordering of another 44 EMUs) can be delayed with minimal procurement risk until about 2015/16, as the 88 Ganz Mavag EMUs will need replacing from around 2018.
-The order of 44 EMUs can be added to the order of 88 EMUs required to replace the Ganz Mavags.
+The decision to introduce RS2 (which essentially involves the ordering of another 44 EMUs) can be delayed with minimal procurement risk until about 2015/16, as the 88 Ganz Mavag cars (configured as 44x2 car consist EMUs) will need replacing from around 2018.
+The order of 44 cars (22×2 car consist EMUs) can be added to the order of 88 car (44×2 car consist EMUs) required to replace the Ganz Mavags.
 Alternatively the total order can be adjusted up or down to adapt to the current patronage trends:

-• If seat supply exceeds demand, which can be met by RS1, then the order may only be for 88 (or less) to replace the Ganz Mayags
+• If seat supply exceeds demand, which can be met by RS1, then the order may only be for 88 cars (or less) to replace the Ganz Mavags

-- If seat demand exceeds supply and RS2 is still projected to be sufficient then order 132 = 88 (Ganz Mavag) + 44 (RS2). - If seat demand exceeds supply and RS2 is not projected to provide sufficient supply then the opportunity exists to buy more than 132.
+- If seat demand exceeds supply and RS2 is still projected to be sufficient then order 132 = 88 cars (Ganz Mavag replacements) + 44 cars (RS2 requirement). - If seat demand exceeds supply and RS2 is not projected to provide sufficient supply then the opportunity exists to buy more than 132.